adrianabreu/SIMDE-Docs/source/en/estaciones-de-reserva.md

 ---

-This structure holds the instructions while they are waiting for their operands or they are executing in the corresponding FU*D162M0.
+This structure holds the instructions while they are waiting for their operands or they are executing in the corresponding FU.

 Let T be a specific type of FU.
 There is an associated RE[T] for each type of FU.
 Let N[T] be the number of FU[T] and let P[T] be the number of pipeline stages of this FU.
 The number of entries of RE[T] is computed by using the following expression: N[T] * P[T] + 1